refinedev/refine/documentation/blog/2022-12-23-dynamic-hook-form.md

 ## Listing Records

-With the setup out of the way, we can populate the List page with data from the API using MUI’s `<DataGrid>` component before we delve into the form creation process.
+With the setup out of the way, we can populate the List page with data from the API using MUI X’s `<DataGrid>` component before we delve into the form creation process.

 ``<DataGrid>`` is a component for rendering tabular data in React.
 The component comes with several features out of the box, with the prominent ones being automatic pagination, sorting, and filtering.